jeras/TCB/doc/TCB.md

 Similarly ARM defines a 12-bit memory management page size.

-Since TCB was designed with 32-bit CPU/SoC/peripherals in mind, 32-bit is the default data bus width `DAT` and 4-bit is the default byte enable width `BEW`.
+Since TCB was designed with 32-bit CPU/SoC/peripherals in mind, 32-bit is the default data bus width `DAT` and 4-bit is the default byte enable width `BEN`.
-Byte enable width `BEW` is a calculated local parameter, it should not passed across module hierarchy.
+Byte enable width `BEN` is a calculated local parameter, it should not passed across module hierarchy.

 #### Data packing parameters